10. Assessing the effect of a new Light Rail Transit line on transport accessibility in the Tel-Aviv Metropolitan Area

 Figure 4.
 Build visualization layers dialog

-Summing up, for the areas of TAMA size, data preprocessing will take between half an hour and an hour.
+Summing up, for the areas of TAMA size, data preprocessing will take up to an hour and a half.
 Most of the time will be spent on roads and buildings cleaning.
 Formally, you can work with non-clean layers of roads and buildings.
 However, cleaning is strongly recommended to ensure that the input data for navigation algorithms are correct.

 10.3.
 Constructing databases

 The next step is to use all four datasets – two clean layers of roads and buildings and two GTFS datasets, for constructing three databases – two for transit routing in 2018 and 2024 and one for car routing.
-This construction is described in sections 1 and 2 of the Data Preprocessing and Constructing Databases for Fast Routing section of this tutorial.
-Let us start with the transit routing database.
+This construction is described in section 1 of the Data Preprocessing and Constructing Databases for Fast Routing section of this tutorial.
+Let us start by constructing the transit routing database.

-• Click the Transit routing database menu item and choose the layer of roads and buildings (Figure 5).
+Click the Transit routing database menu item and choose the layer of roads and buildings (Figure 5).
 Be careful with the choice of field that represents the building ID.
-Establish a new folder to store the transit database.
+Set the new folder to store the transit database.

 Figure 5.
 Transit routing database dialog

-The log file (Figure 6) preserves all necessary data on the GTFS database construction GTFS and is stored in the database folder.
+The log file (Figure 6) stores the data on the GTFS database construction and is located in the database folder.

 Figure 6.
 Log file of the Transit routing database construction